-If more than one intern/trainee is interning/training with your host employer, please note that your employer is not obligated to give everyone raises and/or promotions.
-If your fellow intern gets a raise, it does not mean that you will get one as well.
+NOTE: If more than one intern/trainee is interning/training with your host employer, your employer is not obligated to give everyone raises and/or promotions.
 Your employer will consider various factors when deciding whom to give raises and promotions.

 If you will be unable to support yourself financially throughout your program, it is recommended that you withdraw from the program before traveling to the U.S.

 IMPORTANT: Under no circumstances are you permitted to seek additional employment while in the U.S. Do not plan to work a second job to supplement your income.
 Working outside of your internship/training program location is strictly prohibited and is a very serious violation of your visa terms.
 Your program will be terminated and you may not be allowed to return to the U.S. in the future if you violate this rule.